 Reasons It Takes a Village to Raise a Mother

-Getting advice from fellow moms who have walked in your footsteps before is the best kind of advice!
+Getting advice from fellow moms who have walked in your footsteps is the best advice!
 Experience is the best educator.
-And moms everywhere love to help out a fellow mom with advice that has worked for them.
+And moms everywhere love to help a fellow mom with advice that has worked for them.
 You might actually receive a lot of unsolicited and unwelcome advice.
 Some might be helpful and some might not.
 Remember only to take the words of advice that serve you and your baby.
 Of course, all moms need to learn what works best for themselves and their little ones, but it certainly helps to have a starting point.

-There is an inherent sense of tribal knowledge amongst moms.
-The experience that you gain simply by mothering, making mistakes (yes, we all make mistakes even if it seems like we have it all together), and learning from those mistakes is invaluable.
+There is an inherent sense of tribal knowledge among moms.
+The experience you gain simply by mothering, making mistakes (yes, we all make mistakes even if it seems like we have it all together), and learning from those mistakes is invaluable.
 Learning from the mistakes you and others make while walking the journey of parenthood is something you will never find in a book.

 Gadgets and guidelines change from generation to generation.
 With today’s technology, things change even faster regarding what is safe and acceptable for child-rearing.
 It is still important to learn from the inherent knowledge that friends and family carry with them every day.